-VO2max – Aerobic fitness is assessed by measuring the amount of oxygen utilized (VO2 max) during maximal exercise employing volume determination and analysis of expired air.
-In addition, heart rate is monitored continuously, providing data for heart rate based training.
-This test will be performed on the Matrix IC7 indoor cycle using a Cortex Metalyzer VO2 cart.
+Aerobic Fitness VO2max – Aerobic fitness is assessed by measuring the amount of oxygen utilized (VO2 max) during maximal exercise employing volume determination and analysis of expired air.
+In addition, heart rate is monitored continuously, providing data for heartrate-based training.
+This test will be performed on a professional grade spin bike (Watt Bike) cycle ergometer using a Cortex Metalyzer VO2 cart.

 The end point is determined by either:

 a) the athlete physically stops pedalling

 b) the athlete experiences difficulty breathing or chest pain or

 c) the appraiser stops the subject because the athlete can no longer maintain the required rpm despite intense effort.